diegopedrazas96/angularrxjsexample/commit.md

-update and deploy firebase function for code.angularjs.org on 2/3/2017
+update protractor to latest version on 1/14/2017